MTG/freesound/_docs/api/source/resources.rst

 Note that after the sound is described, it still needs to be processed and moderated by the team of Freesound moderators.
 Therefore, the url returned in parameter ``uri`` will lead to a 404 Not Found error until the sound is approved by the moderators.

-If some of the required fields are missing or some of the provided fields are badly formatted, a 400 Bad Request response will be returned described the errors.
+If some of the required fields are missing or some of the provided fields are badly formatted, a 400 Bad Request response will be returned describing the errors.
-The dictionary will include an entry for every parameter that returned errors.
-That entry will include a list of string containing the errors that occurred (normally it is only one error).

 Examples